daviddwlee84/OperatingSystem/Lab/Lab6_SystemCall/README.md

 * [ ] Maybe print something when `Read` and `Write`
 * [ ] Check if the `if (!success) i--;` is necessary in `Read` and `Write`.
+* [ ] More detail notes and deeper implementation.
+* [ ] Exercise 5 test result when finish Exercise 4

 ## Resources